vickchen1995s/pairipcore/README.md

 He claims that he can manually or automatically remove "pairipcore".
 Do **not** trust this claim.
 I was personally scammed and suffered financial loss.

-After receiving payment, he immediately deleted all chat history and blocked me.
+After receiving payment, he immediately deleted all chat history on discord and blocked me.
 Any issue I created on his repository was also deleted shortly after.

 Therefore, I created this repository to warn others.